lancetarn/limpet/dev_process/initial_backend.md

 do with ajax/front-end frameworks at this point.
 The less the better, although I do want to play with web sockets at some point.

+Getting everything working with CRUD seemed to be easiest if I created another ecto schema, this time using `embedded_schema` as I wasn't going to persist anything.
+This will take form input with string lat/lng and validate it.
+If we convert to a valid Geo.Point, we map it over to the real Post and save it.
+After this I decided to generate API endpoints with `mix phoenix.gen.json --no-model`.
+This is actually simpler as I will expect incoming post requests to have json post body that contains a GeoJSON point in the `location` key.

+Now it is time to work with maps, via leaflet.